 We are all looking at life through our own lens.
 What feels insignificant to one, will be a huge concern for another.
 All feelings matter.
 And all grief is valid.

 We are also being confronted with our own mortality every day.
-We are seeing stark messages that death comes to us all, when many aren’t ready to think about that.
+We are seeing stark reminders that death comes to us all, when many understandably don’t want to even think about that.

 It’s no wonder if you’re feeling overwhelmed.